 Premium, long-staple cotton varieties include Egyptian and Pima, which make soft, high-quality and durable sheets, but they come with a premium price tag.

 Examples of popular weaves include sateen, a luxuriously soft weave with a visible sheen; percale, a crisp, tightly woven, lightweight sheet; and flannelette, a thick, brushed weave that feels very warm against the skin, but has a tendency to pill over time.
 Many people choose flannelette in winter.
+A fur throw blanket also is the best choice for colder months.

 Made from flax fibres, linen is a completely natural fibre and for some, there’s no going back once they’ve purchased their first set.
 Highly absorbent, hypoallergenic and lint-free, linen is also a highly sustainable crop.
 Linen sheets boast an attractive and luxurious finish, but be prepared to pay extra.